ton731/commucraft/terms-of-use/en.md

 # Terms of Use
 Last Updated: June 16, 2025

-Please read these Terms of Use ("Terms") carefully before using the CommuLab mobile application ("the App").
+Please read these Terms of Use ("Terms") carefully before using the CommuCraft mobile application ("the App").
 By installing or using the App, you agree to be bound by these Terms.

 ---